 Critical Raw Materials

-The trial is one of a number commissioned by the LIFE funded project Critical Raw Material Closed Loop Recovery delivered through a partnership of WRAP, the KTN, Wuppertal Institute, ERP UK Ltd, and EARN.
-Trials throughout Europe are exploring commercial opportunities for harvesting critical raw materials (CRMs) and precious metals from everyday unwanted electronic items.
-The trials aim to increase the recovery of a range of CRMs by 5% from products including consumer electronics.
-For further information on the European trials go to the following webpage: http://www.criticalrawmaterialrecovery.eu/news-events
+The trial was one of a number commissioned by the LIFE funded project Critical Raw Material Closed Loop Recovery delivered through a partnership of WRAP, the KTN, Wuppertal Institute, ERP UK Ltd, and EARN.
+Trials throughout Europe explored commercial opportunities for harvesting CRMs and precious metals from everyday unwanted electronic items.
+The trials aimed to increase the recovery of a range of CRMs by 5% from products including consumer electronics.
+For further information on the European trials go to the following webpage:

 If you require further information about the project please contact: Brian Menzies.